 Drilling Holes in a Kayak

-There are a bunch of people who say they’d never drill a hole into their kayak.
-And eventually, they will want to add GPS/Fish Finder Units, Anchor Trolleys, and additional rod holders, among other possible items.
+Some people say they’d never drill a hole into their kayak.
+Eventually, they will want to add GPS/Fish Finder Units, Anchor Trolleys, and additional rod holders, among other possible items.

 And if you take a look at your kayak, chances are there are already many holes in it!
-Most kayaks have bungee cords and other times pre-installed.
+Most kayaks have bungee cords and, at other times, pre-installed.
 Some kayaks have dozens of screws and bolts already holding accessories!

-A good Rule of Thumb is to never drill below the waterline of your kayak unless you have excellent reason to and know what you’re doing.
+A good rule of thumb is never to drill below the waterline of your kayak unless you have an excellent reason to do so and know what you’re doing.

 Let’s look at the steps to drilling into your kayak…